 Not all student needs and interests may necessarily be best accommodated by CUA-affiliated study abroad programs.
 An undergraduate in good standing who meets the academic requirements for study abroad may attend any program which he or she wishes, provided that it is in turn affiliated with an accredited US university which will issue a transcript, or that it involves direct enrollment in a foreign university.
-Students who wish to exercise this option will need to complete a two-step process: firstly, they must have their proposal for transfer credit from the program approved; and secondly, they must apply for a Leave of Absence for Overseas Study from the Dean of Students.
-(Information on these procedures is available from the CUA Study Abroad Office.)
+Students who wish to exercise this option will need to follow the administrative steps outlined at http://cuabroad.cua.edu/noncuabroad.

-The Department of Greek and Latin offers this material for informational purposes only, and cannot vouch for the accuracy of the program summaries presented here, or for the conditions abroad on any of the programs themselves.
+The Department of Greek and Latin offers this material for informational purposes only, and cannot vouch for the specific accuracy of the program summaries presented here, or for the general conditions abroad on any of the programs themselves.
 You, the student, must retain the responsibility for a happy, healthy, and productive study abroad experience.
-Always ask as many questions as necessary to arrive at the information you need, make certain to follow the particular directions provided by the institutions and programs to which you are applying, and consult before, during, and after your stay overseas with the CUA Study Abroad Office.
+Always ask as many questions as necessary to arrive at the information you need, make certain to follow the particular directions provided by the institutions and programs to which you are applying, and consult before, during, and after your stay overseas with the CUAbroad Office.